amabdelmongy/BrowsingWebSite/ReadMe.txt

 7. Build to productaion: ng build –prod –aot
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### Development server
+In order to avoid encountering a CORS browser error run the application with the command:

+ng serve --proxy proxy.config.json

+This provides a proxy path to the beer API.
+More information about that here.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.

 ### ToDo
 - Notification service add method for every type like Error and Info